trethore/Mend/README.md

     -   **Level 0 (Strict):** An exact, line-by-line match.
     -   **Level 1 (Whitespace Insensitive):** Ignores leading/trailing whitespace and empty lines, gracefully handling most formatting inconsistencies.
     -   **Level 2 (Anchor-Point Heuristic):** Uses the first and last lines of a change block as anchors to find the location, even if context lines in between have been slightly modified.
--   **Safe by Default:** Runs in "dry run" mode by default, printing the result to the console without modifying any files.
+-   **Safe by Default:** Applies patches in-place by default, but only overwrites the original file if the entire patch can be applied successfully.
+If any part fails, the original file is left untouched.

 ## Installation